-E. Bedroom Rent Adjustments
+G. Bedroom Rent Adjustments

 HUD calculates the primary FMR estimates for two-bedroom units.
 This is generally the most common sized rental unit and, therefore, the most reliable to survey and analyze.
-Formerly, after each Decennial Census, HUD calculated rent relationships between two-bedroom units and other unit sizes and used them to set FMRs for other units.
-HUD did this because it is much easier to update two-bedroom estimates and to use pre-established cost relationships with other bedroom sizes than it is to develop independent FMR estimates for each bedroom size.
-When calculating FY 2013 FMRs, HUD updated the bedroom ratio adjustment factors using 2006-2010 5-year ACS data using similar methodology to what was implemented when calculating bedroom ratios using 2000 Census data to establish rent ratios.
-The bedroom ratios used in the calculation of FY 2014 FMRs were updated this year using the 2006-2010 ACS data in conjunction with the update of base rents to ACS based data.
-HUD will continue to use the same bedroom ratios until the 5-year ACS from 2011-2015 is released, probably in time for the FY 2018 FMRs.
+Formerly, after each Decennial Census, HUD calculated rent relationships between two-bedroom units and other unit bedroom counts and used them to set FMRs for other units.
+HUD did this because it is much available late in 2012; however, these data have not yet become available.
+Therefore, HUD uses the national change in gross rents, measured between 2011 and 2012 to update last year's FMRs for these areas.

+2000 Census data.
+The bedroom ratios HUD used in the calculation of FY 2015 FMRs remain the 2006-2010 based ratios applied to the two-bedroom FMR computed from the 2012 ACS data.

 HUD established bedroom interval ranges based on an analysis of the range of such intervals for all areas with large enough samples to permit accurate bedroom ratio determinations.
-These ranges are: Efficiency FMRs are constrained to fall between 0.59 and 0.81 of the two-bedroom FMR; onebedroom FMRs must be between 0.74 and 0.84 of the two-bedroom FMR; three-bedroom FMRs must be between 1.15 and 1.36 of the two-bedroom FMR; and four-bedroom FMRs must be between 1.24 and 1.64 of the twobedroom FMR.
+These ranges are: Efficiency FMRs are constrained to fall between 0.59 and 0.81 of the two-bedroom FMR; onebedroom FMRs must be between 0.74 and 0.84 of the two-bedroom FMR: three-bedroom FMRs must be between 1.15 and 1.36 of the two-bedroom FMR; and four-bedroom FMRs must be between 1.24 and 1.64 of the twobedroom FMR.
 (The maximums for the three-bedroom and four-bedroom FMRs are irrespective of the adjustments discussed in the next paragraph.)
 HUD adjusts bedroom rents for a given FMR area if the differentials between bedroom-size FMRs were inconsistent with normally observed patterns (i.e., efficiency rents are not allowed to be higher than one-bedroom rents and fourbedroom rents are not allowed to be lower than three-bedroom rents).
 The bedroom ratios for Puerto Rico follow these constraints.